electrikmilk/aml/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://pkg.go.dev/github.com/electrikmilk/aml?tab=doc)
 [![Go Report Card](https://goreportcard.com/badge/github.com/electrikmilk/aml)](https://goreportcard.com/report/github.com/electrikmilk/aml)

-AML (Arith Metic Language) is an interpreted math equation language.
+AML (Arith-Metic Language) is an interpreted math equation language.
 You can either use the interactive shell by running the interpreter with no arguments, or with a file ending in .aml by passing the name of the file as an argument.

 Build: